Whitechapel

-Whitechapel (/ˈwʌɪt'tʃæpəl/) is an area in the London Borough of Tower Hamlets, London, England.
+Whitechapel (/ˈwaɪtˌtʃæpəl/) is an area in the London Borough of Tower Hamlets, London, England.
 It is in East London and part of the East End.
-It is the location of Tower Hamlets Town Hall and, therefore, the borough town centre.
-Whitechapel is 3.4 mi east of Charing Cross.
+It is the location of Tower Hamlets Town Hall and the borough town centre.
+It is located approximately 3.4 mi east of Charing Cross.
+Before the creation of Greater London, it was part of the historic county of Middlesex.

 The district is primarily built around Whitechapel High Street and Whitechapel Road, which extend from the City of London boundary to just east of Whitechapel station.
 These two streets together form a section of the originally Roman road from the Aldgate to Colchester, a route that later became known as the Great Essex Road.
 Population growth resulting from ribbon development along this route led to the creation of the parish of Whitechapel, a daughter parish of Stepney, from which it was separated in the 14th century.

 Whitechapel has long been known for its diverse immigrant communities.
 From the late 19th century until the late 20th century the area had a very high Jewish population, with multiple Yiddish-language theatres, newspapers and synagogues.
 Much of this community moved away after the area suffered extensive bomb damage during the Blitz in the Second World War.
 It subsequently became a significant settlement for the British Bangladeshi community, which now makes up approximately 40% of the population of Whitechapel.
 According to the 2021 UK census, 56.3% of Whitechapel residents identify as Asian, 28.8% as White, 6.6% as Black, 4.1% as Mixed, and 4.3% as Other.

 Whitechapel and neighbouring Spitalfields were the locations of the infamous 11 Whitechapel murders (1888–91), some of which were attributed to the unidentified serial killer known as Jack the Ripper.
 These factors and others have led to Whitechapel being seen by many as the embodiment of London's East End, and for that reason it is often used to represent the East End in art and literature.

 Landmarks include the Royal London Hospital, the Whitechapel Gallery, and the East London Mosque, one of the largest mosques in Western Europe.